chreyes/FlightSurety/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+Project updated by the rubric requirements, in order to get Blockchain Nanodegree.

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+This repository contains Smart Contract code in Solidity (using Truffle), tests (in Dapp), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.

 To install, download or clone the repo, then: